FedEX Driver sees Protesters burn American Flag and his response is AMAZING! [VIDEO] | John Hawkins' Right Wing News

 Sentiments like this led to a series of flag burnings in Iowa yesterday.
 And the responses they have received, especially from this man, are pretty awe-inspiring.

-This FedEX driver went up to the burning flag and used a fire extinguisher to put ou the flame and walk away carrying the flag.
+This FedEX driver went up to the burning flag and used a fire extinguisher to put out the flame and walked away carrying the flag.
 Onlookers were all willing to share how they felt.
 A heated argument soon took place.
 Watch the drama unfold below as they fight over the stars and stripes.

 Happening now: a confrontation on the ped mall as people burn an American flag as protest. pic.twitter.com/aPkMdls6oQ